nezhnost / tenderness from chto delat 2020

 a video performance by Chto Delat collective realized by Nina Gasteva, Tsaplya Olga Egorova, Nikolay Oleynikov and Dmitry Vilensky, May 2020, different locations

-The collective Chto Delat (What is to be done?) was founded in early 2003 in Petersburg by a workgroup of artists, critics, philosophers, and writers from St. Petersburg, Moscow, and Nizhny Novgorod with the goal of merging political theory, art, and activism.
+The collective Chto Delat (What is to be done?) was founded in early 2003 in Petersburg by a international workgroup of artists, critics, philosophers, and writers from St. Petersburg, Moscow, Nizhny Novgorod and Berlin with the goal of merging political theory, art, and activism.

 The group was constituted in May 2003 in St. Petersburg in an action called “The Refoundation of Petersburg.”
-The name of the group derives from a novel by the Russian 19th century writer Nikolai Chernyshevsky, and immediately brings to mind the first socialist worker’s self-organizations in Russia, which Lenin actualized in his own publication, “What is to be done?”
+The name of the group derives from a novel by the Russian 19th century writer Nikolai Chernyshevsky, and immediately brings to mind the first socialist worker’s self-organizations and feminists’ co-operatives in Russia, which Lenin actualized in his own publication, “What is to be done?”
 (1902).
-Chto Delat sees itself as an artistic cell and also as a community organizer for a variety of cultural activities intent on politicizing “knowledge production”.
-The activity of collective takes responsibility for a postsocialist condition and actualization of forgetten and repressed potentiality of Soviet past and often works as a politics of commemoration.
-The collective make a strong focus on the issue of cultural workers labour rights and politics of comradeship.

-From its inception, the collective has been publishing an English-Russian newspaper focused on the urgent issues of Russian cultural politics, in dialogue with the international context.
+From its inception, the collective has been publishing an English-Russian newspaper focused on the urgent issues of cultural politics in post-soviet space, in dialogue with the international context (last issue published in 2022).

-In 2013, Chto Delat initiated an educational platform—School of Engaged Art and also provides resources for a social center in Saint Petersburg called Rosa’s House of Culture.
-Since 2017, the Chto Delat collective, together with colleagues from Germany, founded the not for profit association in Berlin Chto Delat e.V., which allows to expand its work through institutional international funding, which was distributed to various projects in Russia and to the support of activist initiatives through the Mutual Aid Chto Delat Fund.
+In 2013, Chto Delat initiated an educational platform—School of Engaged Art and a social center called Rosa’s House of Culture in Saint Petersburg.
+Since 2017, the Chto Delat together with colleagues from Germany, founded the not-for-profit association in Berlin Chto Delat e.V. which allows to expand its work through institutional international funding.

-In 2014 the collective withdrew from the participation in Manifesta 10 in Petersburg as a local protest against the developing the Russian military intervention in Ukraine and annexation of Crimea and with this act has triggered a current debate on the participation and boycott of art events.
+In 2014 the collective withdrew from the participation in Manifesta 10 in Petersburg as a local protest against the Russian military intervention in Ukraine and annexation of Crimea and with this act has triggered a debate on the participation and boycott of art events. (see “I can’t work like this – a reader on recent boycotts and contemporary art – Manifesta 10” by Ágnes Básthy, Lianne Mol, and Joanna Warsza)

-The collective becomes part of Journal of Journal a project of documenta 12 in Kasel in 2007; the fellows of the 11th edition of Gwangju Biennale in 2016; Garage Museum Field Research Programm in 2017; and many other long terms collaborations with large scale institutions.
+The collective becomes part of Journal of Journal, Documenta 12, Kasel (2007); the fellows of the 11th edition of Gwangju Biennale in 2016; Garage Museum Field Research Program in 2017; Philipp Otto Runge, Residency and Stipendium in Hamburg, 2013, Participants of Former West (2010 – 2014) and it was shortlisted for Visible Art Award in 2017.

 The works are part of the collections:

-The Museum of Modern Art , New York; Van Abbemuseum, Eindhoven; Museum Reina Sophia, MadridLe Centre Pompidou, Paris; MUDAM, Luxemburg; Tretyakov Art Gallery, Moscow; MUAC (The Museo Universitario Arte Contemporáneo) Mexico City; KIASMA, Museum for Contemporary Art, Helsinki; Kadist Art Foundation, San Francisco; Museum of Conteporary Art, Belgrade; CAAC, Sevilia, Museum of Contemporary Art (MoCA) Skopje, North Macedonia and others.
+The Museum of Modern Art , New York; Van Abbemuseum, Eindhoven; Museum Reina Sophia, MadridLe Centre Pompidou, Paris; MUDAM, Luxemburg; MoCA – Skopje, North Macedonia; Tretyakov Art Gallery, Moscow; MUAC (The Museo Universitario Arte Contemporáneo) Mexico City; KIASMA, Museum for Contemporary Art, Helsinki; Kadist Art Foundation, San Francisco; Museum of Conteporary Art, Belgrade; CAAC, Sevilia, Museum of Contemporary Art (MoCA) Skopje, North Macedonia and others.

 The full archive of the activity of Chto Delat is part of the archive’s collection of The Garage Museum, Moscow (purchased in 2022)